-As previously reported, the Sentinel uses a Void Shield as weapon as well as to guard.
+The Sentinel uses a Void Shield as weapon as well as to guard.
 The latter is super important, especially when moving towards an enemy, so don’t discount using guard.

 Trigger your super to summon the shield, then use the melee button to attack – or take advantage of the advanced moves below.

 - R1: Basic melee bash attack with shield.

 - Hold L2: Guard – self explanatory.